Web Filter for iPhone and iPad

 Your child will then use the MMGuardian app to browse the internet, instead of Safari.
 When Web Filter is enabled, the Safari browser will be automatically disabled.

 For additional information about the MMGuardian Browser for the iPhone and iPad, please see the MMGuardian Safe Browser page.

-Configuration of the Web Filter function is performed at the Parent Web Portal.
+Configuration of the Web Filter function is performed at the Parent Web Portal or Parent App.

 Select the Web Filter section, then tap the on/off button to enable Web Filter.

 Select the appropriate child age range.
 This will configure the Web Filter with default allow or block settings for each of the many categories that the web filter covers.
 The lower the age range, the more restrictive the default settings will be.

 Whilst all you need to do is just select an appropriate age range, you may also customise which categories will be blocked or allowed.
 You may view and edit the category settings to match your specific needs.